Portuguese Kale (Couve Galega): Origin, Identifying Characteristics & Cultivation

 Cultivation of Portuguese Kale (Couve Galega)

-• Climate and Season: Couve galega grows best in cool, mild climates with temperatures between 7-24°C (45-75°F) and tolerates frosts down to -15°C (5°F).
-Sow in late summer (August-September) for winter harvests or early spring for summer yields.
-In Ecuador’s highlands, year-round cultivation is possible due to stable cool conditions.
+• Climate and Season: Walking Stick Kale grows best in mild, cool climates with temperatures between 7-24°C (45-75°F) and is hardy to -12°C (10°F).
+In the USA, plant in late summer (July-August) for fall-winter harvests or early spring (February-March) for summer yields.
+It thrives in USDA zones 6-9, with year-round cultivation possible in mild areas like coastal California.

-• Site Selection: Select a site with full sun (6-8 hours daily) to promote vigorous leaf growth, though partial shade is tolerated in warmer climates to prevent bolting.
-Ensure good air circulation to reduce fungal disease risk, particularly in humid regions like parts of Ecuador.
+• Site Selection: Choose a site with full sun (6-8 hours daily) to promote strong stem and leaf growth, though partial shade is tolerated in warmer regions like Southern California to reduce heat stress.
+Ensure good air circulation to minimize fungal diseases, particularly in humid areas like the Pacific Northwest.

 • Soil Requirements: Prefers fertile, well-drained, loamy soil with a pH of 6.0-7.5.
 Enrich with organic matter like compost or aged manure.
 In Ecuador, test volcanic soils for acidity and amend with lime if pH is below 6.0 to optimize nutrient uptake for large, tender leaves.